Visiting Idaho breweries was not the first thing that came to mind when I was invited to check out this state most of the country knows for potatoes.

 Experiencing temperatures a little cooler than the 95 degrees it's been for what feels like forever here in Florida was also high on my list.
 And let me tell you, the weather is glorious in September in Southwest Idaho!

 As you probably know if you've been a reader here for even a short while, my favorite way to explore a new destination is through food and drink.
+I even sought out the best breweries in Juneau Alaska!

 The beauty of Idaho is breathtaking, but it's the breweries and restaurants that would bring this foodie back!